tomschr/xml-format-action/README.md

 This GitHub Action takes care of:

-* Installs the `xmlformat` tool.
+* Installs the `xmlformat-ruby` package.
 * Formats your XML files.
-* If given, add or remove XML files from the list.
+* Optionally lets you set a configuration file.
+* Optionally, define a list of excluding files.

 The GitHub Action **does not**: